-- The extent to which the research falls within the high priority topics in the NIH HIV/AIDS Research Priorities and Guidelines for Determining Funding.
+- The extent to which the research falls within the high priority topics in the NIH Strategic Plan for HIV and HIV-Related Research.

 - Scientific quality of the proposed research.

-- Innovativeness or significance of the research idea.
+- Innovativeness and significance of the research idea.

 - Likelihood of research findings to translate into practice and/or result in meaningful public health impact.